 | |

-Director: Ken loach, 2016
+Director: Ken Loach, 2016

 After having suffered a heart-attack, a 59-year-old widower and laid off carpenter befriends a single mother and her two children as they navigate through the impersonal, Kafkaesque job centre bureaucracy to receive their unemployment and support allowance.
 The film won the Palme d'Or at the 2016 Cannes Film Festival and was widely praised by film reviewers in Britain, but it was criticized by the Work and Pensions Department as an unfair portrayal of their agency and of the British welfare system more generally.